JordanRL/operator-overloading-rfc/README.md

 This style of operator overloading is more suited to purely functional languages and is not being considered for this RFC.
 Beyond the questions of whether or not such a feature is appropriate for PHP, implementing arbitrary infixes would be a much more severe change to the engine that the proposer is not willing to undertake.
 Further, it would make ensuring things such as consistency between comparison operators much more challenging, if not impossible.

+Such strategies to operator overloading generally make sense when they are global, instead of specific to a particular object.
+As this RFC deals with object-specific operator overloads, this strategy is deemed inappropriate

 ### Python

 Python's implementation of operator overloads most closely matches this proposal, and so for the purpose of comparison we will more closely consider Python's operator overloading.